-Director, Diversity & Inclusion
+Vice President, Diversity Equity & Inclusion

 George is a graduate of Morehouse College (BA History) and The Divinity School, Duke University (M-Div).
-He is also a graduate of the Georgetown University, with a Certificate in Executive Coaching.
+He is also a graduate of The Georgetown University, with a Certificate in Executive Coaching.
 He is an ordained minister in the United Church of Christ (UCC).

 A native of Memphis, Tennessee, George lives with his family in New York City.